 Purple dead nettle has a slight resemblance to stinging nettle, but without the sting, hence the name “dead nettle.”

-It is a highly nutritious superfood, and the leaves are edible and can be used the same way you’d use any other leafy green.
+The leaves are edible and can be used the same way you’d use any other leafy green.
 They are a bit fuzzy, so for salads, I recommend using them in a blend of other greens.

 Henbit